paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2012-03-29-lobbyists_guns_and_money.md

 Scary yet unsurprising story about how organisations like the American Legislative Exchange Council (ALEC) are not only supporting, but writing wholesale legislation to benefit their corporate benefactors.

 Of course, if it’s happening in the US, it’s happening here in Britain too.
-Indeed, I was reminded of [this fascinating article by Adam Curtis][1], which charts the rise of the political ‘think tank’:
+Indeed, I was reminded of [this fascinating article by Adam Curtis][1], which charts the rise of the political think tank:

 > If you go back and look at how they rose up – at who invented them and why – you discover they are not quite what they seem.
 That in reality they may have nothing to do with genuinely developing new ideas, but have  become a branch of the PR industry whose aim is to do the very opposite – to endlessly prop up and reinforce today’s accepted political wisdom.